matthew-ia/cayo/devlog.md

 ---

 Okay so I got the markup preprocessor working with the AST -> string manipulation thing for Cayo IDs.
 Next up: make sure the IDs are correct, and would match how they'll be named in the actual output.

+## 2022.8.1

+Moved the cayoID stuff back to prerender, bc it's easier to just do it with JSDOM and after it's compiled to HTML.
+However, I'm running into the issue of the original paths for the Cayo component src attribute being relative to the component rendering it, not the page.
+And at the HTML level, I don't know where it was.

+I think I Do still need to do some preprocessing to change the Cayo src's to be relative to the project root, so I know where the actual component is in the src files when I'm creating those IDs and getting a list of Cayo components.
+Unless I should just grab those Cayo component paths early, and pass them along.
+Not sure yet.